charasyn/Information/README.md

 You can make changes to your local repository in any ways you want.
 For example, you can download necessary files from our template repository and put it to the folder.
 But make sure that you didn't modify the `.git` folder which contains repository data that tracks the changes you made over time.

-Every time you would like to commit your code to the repository, make sure that we have downloaded all the remote changes (made by other people) by executing:
+Every time you would like to commit your code to the repository, make sure that you have downloaded all the remote changes (made by other people) by executing:
 ```
 git pull
 ```